salimemp/moodmash/PROGRESS.md

 These improvements ensure that the WebAuthn credential management functionality is thoroughly tested and reliable, providing a solid foundation for the authentication system.

+### Recent Updates (April 17, 2024)

+The following improvements were made to the Multi-Factor Authentication (MFA) testing:

+1. **MFA API Testing**:
+   - Implemented comprehensive tests for all MFA endpoints
+   - Created test files for challenge, setup, validation, verification, and disable endpoints
+   - Achieved high code coverage for critical authentication flows
+   - Ensured proper mocking of database operations and authentication checks

+2. **Test Coverage Metrics**:
+   - Achieved 100% line coverage for auth.config.ts
+   - Implemented robust test cases for all MFA API endpoints
+   - Created tests for error handling and edge cases
+   - Verified rate limiting functionality for security-critical endpoints

+3. **Testing Structure Improvements**:
+   - Organized tests into logical groups using describe blocks
+   - Created reusable mock setups for auth sessions and database operations
+   - Implemented comprehensive assertion patterns for API responses
+   - Added tests for both successful operations and failure conditions

+These improvements ensure that our MFA functionality is thoroughly tested, validating the security and correctness of these critical authentication operations.

 ### Recent Updates (April 10, 2025)

 The following improvements were made to the encryption module test coverage: